NicolasNoya/LLaVAVLM2Vec/README.md

 - The notebook is configured for a short demonstration run (`NUM_STEPS = 5`) but can be increased.
 - Image augmentation is applied during training to reduce overfitting.
 - Horizontal flip is intentionally avoided because it can alter digit identity (for example `6` vs `9`).

-## Possible Next Improvements

-- Increase training steps and tune temperature / learning rate.
-- Use more than one image per digit for stronger generalization.
-- Add a validation split and checkpoint saving.
-- Export embeddings and evaluate with retrieval metrics beyond Recall@1.